 - Distinctively Colorado Unique Foods & Gifts - Distinctively Colorado Unique Foods & Gifts moved into the former Richard Hahn's gallery space in November 2014.
 They sell Colorado-grown and produced items including jams, jellies, hot sauces, lotions, and accessories.

 - Dragon Leaf Tea Co.
 Opens - The new Dragon Leaf Tea Co. opened in late August 2014.
 A wide variety of white, green, oolong, black, and pu-erh loose leaf teas are now available for purchase in-store or online.

 - Moon Kats Tea Shoppe Moves to The Prospect Inn - Moon Kats Tea Shoppe opened its new location at The Prospect Inn in August 2014.
 In addition to tea and homemade pastries, customers can enjoy a full lunch menu including a variety of salads and sandwiches.

 - NEW: Windows to the West Art Show & Estes Park Western Days (May 29-31) - The Estes Park Heritage Foundation will be welcoming western artists from 14 states to display and sell their paintings, photography, sculpture and more.
-The Friday evening gala will include the opportunity to purchase the famouse works, which will be on display Saturday and Sunday.
-With the art showcase guests will also enjoy the WEstern Merchandise Show and western music throughout the village.
+The Friday evening gala will include the opportunity to purchase the famous works, which will be on display Saturday and Sunday.
+With the art showcase, guests will also enjoy the Western Merchandise Show and western music throughout the village.